 Temple Kehillat Chaim has suspended all in-person gatherings, including services, religious school, meetings, and programs.
-We are currently working on moving some of those online while also creating new digital content and opportunities to connect.
+We have moved some of these online as Zoom meetings, while also creating new digital content and opportunities to connect.
 You can find the Zoom links to the meetings below in the weekly TKC email, on the TKC Facebook Group page, or email firstname.lastname@example.org to inquire about joining a Zoom meeting.

 Wednesday Afternoon Talmud Discussion Group

-Friday Evening Services - From 7:30-8:30 pm join Rabbi Holtz, Morgan Rubin and your kehillah for an online, participatory Shabbat service.
+Join Rabbi Holtz, Morgan Rubin and your kehillah for an online, participatory Shabbat service on Zoom.
 After a stress and anxiety-filled week, Shabbat is just the right thing.
 Online Oneg to follow.

 B'nai Mitzvah Tutoring - All those currently in tutoring will be online only.
 Tutors will set these up with each family directly.

-3rd-7th Grade Hebrew Students - We ask that all students maintain the Hebrew work that they have done up to now.
-There will be no new work assigned.
-Should you wish your child to continue once a week Hebrew tutoring by FaceTime, Skype or Zoom, through the end of the current scheduled school calendar, please contact Lori Dreffin at ldreffinmorah@gmail.
+3rd-7th Grade Hebrew Students - We ask that all students maintain the Hebrew work that they had done up to school closing or the tutoring that they continued.
+Should you wish your child to continue once a week Hebrew tutoring at no charge, by FaceTime or Zoom through May and June, please contact Lori Dreffin at ldreffinmorah@gmail.

 Welcome, and thank you for visiting Temple Kehillat Chaim online.
 We hope our website highlights the wide variety of worship, fellowship and service opportunities available.